charlesrich/Disco/disco/README.txt

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ________________________________________________________________

+See docs/README.txt directory in parent directory for related research papers.

 README file for the toplevel directory of Disco.

    java         Java source files directory